A few moments after the meeting had ended, Mmayen rushed into the office reception, breathing heavily.

-“She is at Abuja.
+“She is in Abuja.
 She works there now.
 Gina and I separated long ago.
 Sarafina and I are fine, I see her on Instagram often.”

 “Do you two still talk?”

-“well, once in a while we chat each other.
-She is in a relationship with the son of one senator like that.”
-He sipped his wine.
+“Well, once in a while we chat each other up.
+She is in a relationship with the son of one Senator like that,” he sipped his wine.

 She had noticed she was talking too much about Kenechukwu’s exes and that Kenechukwu might suspect that she was trying to invade his private life, so she changed the topic of discussion and asked, “What do you think my genotype is?”

-Wine spewed from Mmayen’s mouth as she bursted into laughter.
+Wine spewed from Mmayen’s mouth as she burst into laughter.
 “How did you know?”